pietrop/autoEdit_2_user_manual/developer-options-for-export.md

 # Developer Options for Export

-Both in transcription view and in paper-edit view, there is the option for developers users to export a `json`.
-Either of the transcription or of the paper-edit.
+Both in transcription view and in paper-edit view, there is the option for developers to export a `json`, either of the transcription or of the paper-edit.

 This is because autoEdit could be used as a starting point to build interactives that have some component that is "transcription powered".

 ## Example

-For example, I once went to a POV hackaton, and finished 2 hours before the deadline thanks to this.
+For example, I once went to a POV hackathon, and finished 2 hours before the deadline thanks to this.

 * [github repo](https://github.com/pietrop/BattleSounds)
 * [presentation](https://docs.google.com/presentation/d/19TB4CpkCDqMJQvhmZF3I9AN7IQ0VsIA8nsfpdHkfDss/)